Written by Andy Trainer– Fri 17 Aug 2012

 Other great quotes include:

-Thomas Edison says, ““Many of life’s failures are people who did not realize how close they were to success when they gave up.”
+Thomas Edison says, ““Many of life’s failures are people who did not realise how close they were to success when they gave up.”

 So if you didn’t make the grade there’s hope for you yet.